daostack/arc.js_legacy/docs/Wrappers.md

 ---------|----------|---------
  ContractWrappers | WrapperService.wrappers | Properties are contract names, values are the corresponding contract wrapper ContractWrapperFactories | WrapperService.factories | Properties are contract names, values are the corresponding contract wrapper factory
- ContractWrappersByType | WrapperService.wrappersByType | Properties are a contract category name (see [Contract Types](#contracttypes)), values are an array of `IContractWrapperBase`
+ ContractWrappersByType | WrapperService.wrappersByType | Properties are a contract category name (see [Contract Types](#contracttypes)), values are an array of `IContractWrapper`
- ContractWrappersByAddress | WrapperService.wrappersByAddress | a `Map` where the key is an address and the associated value is a `IContractWrapperBase` for a contract as deployed by the currently-running version of Arc.js.
+ ContractWrappersByAddress | WrapperService.wrappersByAddress | a `Map` where the key is an address and the associated value is a `IContractWrapper` for a contract as deployed by the currently-running version of Arc.js.

 The following sections describe how to obtain wrapper classes in several use cases: